petershin/liferay-learn/docs/courses/latest/en/application-development/modeling-data-structures/defining-attributes/adding-a-custom-layout-and-view-to-distributor-application.md

    The layout includes two tabs and organizes the fields into collapsible blocks:

-   * The first tab is available during entry creation includes six sections: General Details, Contact Information, Business Details, Business Address, Additional Business Info, and Attachments.
+   * The first tab is available during entry creation and includes six sections: General Details, Contact Information, Business Details, Business Address, Additional Business Info, and Attachments.

    * The second tab is only available when editing an existing application and includes two sections: Bank Details and Credit Reference Details.